 Another thing that we like about this food is the addition of a blend of chelated minerals and vitamin B complex which are essential ingredients to keep your GSD pup’s skin and fur stay healthy and shiny.
 There is also a mixture of antioxidants and vitamins that can boost your pup’s immune system to fight off sickness and immunity disorders.

-3. Best for German Shepherds with Sensitive Stomach: Purina Pro Plan Sensitive Skin and Sensitive Stomach Dry Dog Food
+3. Purina Pro Plan Sensitive Skin and Sensitive Stomach Dry Dog Food

 The Purina company has been around for more than 85 years and produces a number of products.
-With over 2,500 positive reviews, one of their best selling products, The Purina Pro Plan FOCUS Sensitive Skin & Stomach is my runner up pick for the best dog food for German shepherds.
+With over 2,500 positive reviews, The Purina Pro Plan FOCUS Sensitive Skin & Stomach is one of their best selling products.

 You can choose either dry or wet food options, and your dog can try two different flavors: a lamb with oatmeal and salmon with rice.
 This formula is packed with high-quality protein sources and contains in total 26% minimum protein content, primarily from real meats with no poultry by-product meal.